tgteacher/BigData-LA2/ASSIGNMENT.md

 - item-mean # computed on the training set
 - user-item-interaction # i = rating - (user_mean+item_mean-global_mean)

+Rows must be ordered by ascending userId and then by ascending movieId.

  Training and test
 sets should be determined as before.